-Published in book form in 1966, The New Yorker ran a four part serial in late 1965, it was one of the biggest, bestselling books of the decade.
+Published in book form in 1966, The New Yorker ran a four part serial in late 1965, it was one of the bestselling books of the decade.
 It was Capote’s masterpiece.
 A peak he would never reach again.
-One year later, it was turned into a powerfully bleak tale of meaningless death; six lives, the Clutter’s and the two killers, ended for no reason.
+One year later, it was turned into a powerfully bleak tale of meaningless death; six lives, the Clutter family and the two killers, ended for no reason.

 Director Richard Brooks and cinematographer Conrad Hall paint a documentary like stark look at the flat Kansas plains in widescreen black and white.
 Hall’s work is arguably the best of his career.
 This in a career that consisted of many high points (Butch Cassidy and the Sundance Kid, The Professionals, American Beauty, Road to Perdition).
 In the more than two hours of photographic art, the most memorable scene, photographically, comes toward the end when Perry Smith (Robert Blake) talks about his miserable childhood.
 It’s raining outside the prison walls and the rain is hitting against a nearby window next to where Smith standing.
 As he talks we see the rains reflection running down his face like tears.

 Brooks craftily holds off showing the murders until the end of the film.
-At the time of its release, the film was compared for its violence, at the time, to another ’67 release, Arthur Penn’s Bonnie and Clyde.
-This was despite Brooks filming all the murders off screen.
+At the time of its release, the film was compared for its violence to another ’67 release, Arthur Penn’s Bonnie and Clyde.
+This despite Brooks filming all the murders off screen.
 The impact of the killings is so powerful the audience believes they actually saw the bloodletting.

 Brooks used two relative unknowns.
 Scott Wilson, as Hickock, previously appeared in a minor role in one other film, In the Heat of the Night, released only a couple of months earlier.
 Robert Blake’s career began in the final years of the Our Gang/Little Rascals days where he played Mickey.
 Later on he made a series of Little Beaver “B” films.
 As an adult he appeared in films like Town without Pity, as one of four American soldiers accused of raping a German girl and had a leading role in the low budget gangster film, The Purple Gang.
 In the 1970’s, Blake would finally become famous with the TV series, Baretta.
-In the early 2000’s Blake’s reel life and real life collided when he when he was arrested and put on trial for the murder of his wife, Bonnie Lee Bakley.
-As the lead investigator, Alvin Dewey, John Forsythe is proficient if unassuming.
+In the early 2000’s Blake’s reel life and real life collided when he was arrested and put on trial for the murder of his wife, Bonnie Lee Bakley.
+John Forsythe, as the lead investigator Alvin Dewey, is proficient if unassuming.